odow/Kokako.jl/docs/src/tutorial/05_plotting.md

 Plots.savefig("my_picture.pdf")
 ```

-This concludes our fifth tutorial for `Kokako.jl`.
-In our final _Basics_
+This concludes our fifth tutorial for `SDDP.jl`.
+In our final _Basics_ tutorial,
-tutorial, [Basics VI: words of warning](@ref) we discuss some of the issues that
+[Basics VI: words of warning](@ref) we discuss some of the issues that you
-you should be aware of when creating your own models.
+should be aware of when creating your own models.